 - Pour in your milk, stir and cook on medium until it comes to a boil

-- While your milk is heating, combine your potatoes and onion (don't forget your milk mixture
+While your milk is heating, combine your potatoes and onion (don't forget to stir your milk mixture occasionally)

 - Once it reaches a boil, reduce your heat back to medium-low

 - Cook your milk mixture, while stirring it frequently, until it thickens and is bubbly